-Appeals must be made filed within five (5) days from the date of the violation or the right to appeal is forfeited.
+You may appeal your violation within 2 business days of the violation issue date.
+Grounds for appeal would be if you did not commit the violation you were charged with or in the event of an emergency.
 Appeals forms can be found on Wolf Den.
 All appeals are to be made to the Chief of Security by email at paul.whitman@newberry.edu.